-As mentioned above, win trials were more frequent than loss trials to maintain a rewarding task structure.
-Losing too many points likely causes frustration, and participants may not pay attention to the wins and losses if nothing could be gained.
-Secondly, from a theoretical point of view, self-control can only be studied if the task requires participants to overcome impulses triggered by temptations.
-To ensure that a stimulus acts as a temptation, the stimulus has to either already possesses an inherent positive valence (e.g., food) or the stimulus has to acquire a positive valence by task procedures.
+As was mentioned above, win trials were more frequent than loss trials, to maintain a rewarding task structure.
+Losing too many points likely causes frustration, and participants may not pay attention to the wins and losses if nothing can be gained.
+Second, from a theoretical point of view, self-control can be studied only if the task requires participants to overcome impulses triggered by temptations.
+To ensure that a stimulus acts as a temptation, either the stimulus has to already possess an inherent positive valence (e.g., food), or the stimulus has to acquire a positive valence by task procedures.
 Getting more money than losing money after the execution of a movement arguably endows the corresponding movement target with a positive valence (Schultz, 2006).
-In addition, more frequent exposure to the win target made it more likely that the win target acquired this positive valence.
-Consequently, participants are attracted by the win-related target and they have to overcome a spontaneous impulse to move towards the win target (and/or to avoid the loss-related target) when they are instructed to perform a movement towards the loss-related target in loss trials.
+In addition, more frequent exposure to the win target makes it more likely that the win target will acquire this positive valence.
+Consequently, participants are attracted by the win-related target, and they have to overcome a spontaneous impulse to move toward the win target (and/or to avoid the loss-related target) when they are instructed to perform a movement toward the loss-related target on loss trials.
 However, given that the majority of the trials involved a movement to the win target, any differences in the movement trajectories could be due to the unbalanced target frequencies.
 We addressed this obvious confound with a control condition.
-The control condition was essentially the same as in the conflict condition but without involving a motivational conflict.
-Thus, we expected smaller or no differences between win and loss trials in the movement trajectories for the control condition (without a motivational conflict) relative to the conflict condition (with a motivational conflict).
-Because win and loss trials only implied wins and losses in the conflict condition, we will refer to the two trial types as high frequent and low frequent trials for the control condition.
+The control condition was essentially the same as the conflict condition, but without involving a motivational conflict.
+Thus, we expected smaller or no differences between win and loss trials in the movement trajectories for the control condition (without a motivational conflict), relative to the conflict condition (with a motivational conflict).
+Because win and loss trials implied wins and losses only in the conflict condition, we will refer to the two trial types as high-frequent and low-frequent trials for the control condition.